MichalOpoka/ecfr/cfr/title-33-Navigation-Navigable-Waters/chapter-I-Coast-Guard-Department-Homeland-Security/subchapter-P-Ports-Waterways-Safety/part-164-Navigation-Safety-Regulations/section-164.72.md

 (B) Applicable Notices to Navigation published by the ACOE, or Local Notices to Mariners (LNMs) published by the Coast Guard, for the area to be transited, when available; and

-(C) River-current tables published by the ACOE or a river authority, if available.
+(C) River-current tables published by a river authority, if available.

 (ii) If the vessel is engaged other than in towing exclusively on Western Rivers -